 Spotting associated with vaginal dryness is caused by a change in oestrogen levels that can result in irritation of the vaginal wall, loss of elasticity and moisture.
 In young women, the most common causes of vaginal dryness are hormonal treatments or contraception, antidepressants, anticoagulants, reaction to alcohol, friction during sexual intercourse and childbirth.

-Some women can be born with cervical erosion or develop it through hormonal changes.
-Cervical erosion, also known as cervical ectropion, happens when glandular cells from inside of the cervical canal are present on the outer area of the cervix.
+Some women can be born with cervical ectropion or develop it through hormonal changes.
+Ectropion, once refereed to as an erosion, happens when glandular cells from inside of the cervical canal are present on the outer area of the cervix.
 Glandular cells bleed more easily than the squamous epithelial cell normally found in this area, leading to spotting.
-Cervical is not a harmful and usually does not require treatment.
+Cervical ectropion is not a harmful and when necessary, can be easily treated.

 Inserting an object such as a tampon into the vagina or having sex when the vagina is not lubricated enough can cause some spotting.
 It can also be happen when your partner has a large or thick penis.
 Deep penetration can also cause cervical bleeding and spotting.